 There's A Crack In Everything, That's How The Light Gets In

-There's no debate: our world is insane.
-But it's also extraordinary.
-And staying tuned in to that, especially now, may be the sanest thing you can do.
-This past week, I came across two brilliant, incredible, delicious essays that reminded me why it's worth keeping your eyes open.
+This past week, I came across two brilliant, delicious essays that reminded me why it's worth keeping your eyes open.
 Proof that no matter how bleak things feel, there's still beauty in the margins and wonder in the cracks.

 After all, that's how the light gets in.